======================================================================

 detachable controllers and third-party peripherals.
 The controllers

-bundled with the NES are identical and include the START and SELECT
+bundled with the NES are identical and include the Start and Select

 buttons, lacking the microphone on the original Famicom's second